 The podcast is excellent for those who want to understand economics better and includes many exciting themes and topics in their episodes.

 50 Things that Made the Modern Economy is a podcast hosted by economist Tim Harford.
-The podcast focuses on topics such as trade, globalization, and technology about economic growth.
+The podcast focuses on trade, globalisation, and technology about economic growth.

 The 50 Things that Made the Modern Economy series began as a weekly economic history documentary radio series on the BBC World Service presented by economist and journalist Tim Harford.
 All episodes are available as podcasts.
 The series was published as a book by the same name.
 These podcasts are great for those who don’t travel long distances every day, as each episode is only 10 minutes long.

-Many exciting topics, including podcasts on inventions that changed the world, like the light bulb, paper, diesel engines and many more.
-Inventions one may not consider so crucial until we realise the real significance of its invention and the changes that came with it.
+There are many exciting topics, including podcasts on inventions that changed the world, like the light bulb, pape, diesel engines, etc. Inventions one may not consider crucial until we realise the real significance of its invention and the changes that came with it.
 However, not all topics are about the past as new inventions like blockchain technology, cryptocurrency and new age devices are discussed, giving the listener a peek into the future.